-Now, joining this prestigious list is Trisha Greentree.
-She’s moved from the regional Victorian town of Birregurra, where she was cooking and working the garden at acclaimed restaurant Brae.
-For the last few weeks she’s been slowly taking over from Tomelleri, overhauling the menu and giving the respected wine bar her own touch.
+Recently joining this prestigious list is Trisha Greentree.
+She moved from the regional Victorian town of Birregurra, where she was cooking and working the garden at acclaimed restaurant Brae.
+She’s slowly taken over from Tomelleri, overhauling the menu and giving the respected wine bar her own touch.

 “I know the boys [owners Giovanni and Enrico Paradiso and Marco Ambrosino], and they never put it out there directly, because they never thought I’d actually move back to Sydney,” Greentree tells Broadsheet.
 “But when the idea did come, it resonated, and I thought that if I was ever to move back to Sydney, it would only ever be to work at 10 William Street.”

 Greentree says she’s been coming to the pioneering wine bar as a customer for years, and what drew her to working there is that it’s “a home”.

 “The boys have been in hospitality for their whole lives,” she says.
 “And working with them was going to be an experience.
 I wanted to learn from them.
 To work with them, people who actually live and breathe their business, it’s amazing.”